CakeCrusher/Workbench/README.md

 Here is a video of the finished workbench.
 In addition to showing the table I intend to share on social media in case your wondering why all the unecessary commentary 🥴.

 https://user-images.githubusercontent.com/37946988/147594992-ddf5633b-a33f-4ff0-b12e-3283cc0816d7.mp4

+## Part 6: Epilogue

+Coming into the project I had an experiment in mind: what would it be like to use Git for recording the process of a non-digital project.
+It turns out it is excessively time consuming, partially because the process is highly disconnected.
+To clarify this dissonance I will list out the steps:

+1. Make progress on something (phisical)
+2. Make the recording.
+This will require you to pull out your phone or anything to transcribe the phisical object to digital, throught the form of a picture, video, or any other kind of data.
+3. Transfer the recording to a computer.
+This step will most often than not be the case as the recording will often times not be done on the same machine you handle Git on.
+4. Upload to Git.

+In comparison, a digital project would only require the 1st and 4th steps (Which were also the shortest ones).

+It is important to note that in a phisical project you cannot benefit from some of git's features, notably reverting to older versions as one does digitally.
+Nonetheless I think it could still have merit in the phisical world.

+With the advent of wearable, hands free, and more conencted devices step 2, at least, will become a lot easier.
+Facilitating the rest of the steps will be a matter of software.
+Which is why in the near future I have plans on setting up the software with the goal to facilitate the integration of git into everyday phisical tasks and projects.
+Feel free to get in touch with me If you would like to contribute.